cronvel/smart-preprocessor/README.md

 The Javascript source file should contains some preprocessor command.
 All preprocessor command are hidden into comments.

-In fact, many command works by commenting or uncommenting lines.
+In fact, many commands work by commenting or uncommenting a line or a block.

 A preprocessor command start with a *preprocessor mark*.

 A *preprocessor mark* is a *comment mark* followed by a *#*.

-For inline command, this will start by `//#` without spaces.
+For inline command, this will start with `//#`.

 For multi-line command, this will start with either `/*#` or `//*#`, see below the differences.
-Multi-line command stop at `//*/`.
+Multi-line commands stop at `//*/`.